 The Work is Never Done

 It’s true.
 The work is never done.
 But this past March we finished up our restoration on Condor.
 Wow, what an adventure to say the least!
 A project spanning two and a half years and 2,308 documented hours of work.
 That doesn’t include pedaling our fully loaded bikes uphill for over 3,000 feet of vertical to access the project area.
 That number is tools hitting the ground.
-The time spent on all of the logistics to ultimately get volunteers at the project site is more than double that number bringing the total hours on the project to 4,898.
+The time spent on all of the logistics to ultimately get volunteers to this remote project was huge!
+The total project hours for Condor comes in at 5,928.
 Whether it was driving up to camp at Lightning Point to then ride our bikes five or seven miles one way to the project or pedaling up the huge climb from the bottom, a lot of effort went into getting volunteers on site.
 To sum it up, the commitment and what we were asking of our volunteers were huge.

 Initially, I wasn’t sure folks would care to engage in stewardship on the Condor Peak Trail.
 It seems like a faraway land from the Altadena locale even though it really isn’t.
 Fun fact: Condor Peak is visible from the westbound 210 exit for Lincoln in Altadena.
 I knew if other volunteers saw Condor Ridge and Fox Mountain up close they would see how special the trail is.
 This was the most inaccessible area of the project.
 From the top, it was guarded by the most unruly, profuse, and thorny chaparral along the Ridge to Nowhere.
 From below, it was protected by six miles of unmaintained and clapped-out trail, over 3,000 feet of vertical, knuckle-grinding and shin-scraping brush tunnels, deteriorated trail along sheer cliffs, and massive slides embedded with large rocks.